Antidepressants: Selecting one that's right for you

 - See if the side effects improve.
 Many antidepressants cause side effects that improve with time.
 For example, initial side effects when starting an SSRI can include dry mouth, nausea, loose bowel movements, headache and insomnia, but these symptoms usually go away as your body adjusts to the antidepressant.

 - Explore options if it doesn't work well.
-If you have bothersome side effects or no significant improvement in your symptoms after four weeks, talk to your doctor about changing the dose, trying a different antidepressant (switching), or adding a second antidepressant or another medication (augmentation).
+If you have bothersome side effects or no significant improvement in your symptoms after several weeks, talk to your doctor about changing the dose, trying a different antidepressant (switching), or adding a second antidepressant or another medication (augmentation).
 A medication combination may work better for you than a single antidepressant.

 - Try psychotherapy.
 In many cases, combining an antidepressant with talk therapy (psychotherapy) is more effective than taking an antidepressant alone.
 It can also help prevent your depression from returning once you're feeling better.